How do you use the word ecco in Italian? What does it mean? How do you pronounce it?

 Ecco cosa manca, il sale!

-That’s what’s missing, salt!
+That’s what’s missing, the salt!

 Ecco la sua bistecca, signore.